Last Updated : 23-June-2023

 For instance, Marriott Hotel saw greater benefits of growing loyalty program membership, which now stands at 120 million members around the world, reduced charge-out rates, higher luxury redemptions and a growing proportion of bookings from our direct channels.

 6. Safety and Security

 Hospitality organizations are dealing with one of the key issues related to safety and security.
 It's an issue if not taken in a professional and detailed way can have financial repercussions and negatively impact an organization's brand.
 It is very significant for hospitality organizations to comply with mandated security measurements and training to mitigate risk and guarantee a healthy and safe work environment.

 By deploying analytics, organizations can streamline facial recognition check-ins and compliance management processes to improve - safety, strive to protect guests from harm and stay up to date with industry regulations.
 With analytics, an organization can have a 360-degree view of security; users can monitor - incidence reports, hotel security systems, employee attendance of safety training classes, and regulation discrepancies – all analyzed from a single dashboard, and in real time.

 In the event of an - incident, compliance issue, or maintenance issue, hotel employees can directly log information related to safety violations, submit a related photo, and provide related comments and annotations.

 Therefore, these are just some of how the hospitality industry is using data analytics to power its decisions.
 Increasingly, the ability to use analytics to make better decisions is becoming a vital source of competitive advantage.
-In-depth customer insights generated through effective use of data analytics is leading to improved customer satisfaction, an unforgettable experience and thereby increased profits in the Hospitality industry.
+In-depth customer insights generated through effective use of data analytics are leading to improved customer satisfaction, an unforgettable experience and thereby increased profits in the hospitality industry.